opendatacube/datacube-core/docs/installation/database/configuration.rst

 The ``config`` argument can also take a priority list of config paths.
 The first path in the list that can be read (i.e. exists and has read permissions) is read.
-If no configuration file can be found, a ``ConfigException`` is raised:
+If no configuration file can be found, a :py:class:`ConfigException` is raised:

 ::